ibm-cloud-docs/openshift/openshift_storage_odf_vpc.md

 1. On the cluster **Overview** page, on the OpenShift Data Foundation card, click **Install**.
 The **Install ODF** panel opens.
 1. In the **Install ODF** panel, enter the configuration parameters that you want to use for your ODF deployment.
 1. Select either **Essentials** or **Advanced** as your billing plan.
-1. For VPC clusters, select **Remove provisioning** to dynamically provision volumes for ODF by using the {{site.data.keyword.block_storage_is_short}}.
+1. For VPC clusters, select **Remote provisioning** to dynamically provision volumes for ODF by using the {{site.data.keyword.block_storage_is_short}}.
 1. In the **OSD storage class name** field, enter the name of the {{site.data.keyword.block_storage_is_short}} storage class that you want to use to provision storage volumes.
 1. In the **OSD pod size** field, enter the size of the volume that you want to provision.
 1. In the **Worker nodes** field, enter the node names of the worker nodes where you want to deploy ODF.
 You must enter at least 3 worker node names.
-To find you node names, run the `oc get nodes` command in your cluster.
+To find your node names, run the `oc get nodes` command in your cluster.
 Leave this field blank to deploy ODF on all worker nodes.
 1. In the **Number of OSD disks required** field, enter the number of OSD disks (app storage) to provision on each worker node.
 1. If you are re-enabling the add-on to upgrade the add-on version, select the **Upgrade ODF** option.
 1. If you want to encrypt the volumes used by the ODF system pods, select **Enable cluster encryption**.